 Small Claims Appeal Process

 The Tribunal's Small Claims Division utilizes an informal hearing process to resolve the majority of all appeals filed with the Tribunal.
 Parties typically represent themselves in such appeals.
-Steps to a Small Claims Appeal:
+Please see our Glossary for definitions of commonly used terms.

 1. Initiating Appeal